-63) Smoking/Vaping
+63) Smoking/Vaping.

 Smoking, including cigarettes, electronic cigarettes, hookah pens, or any other inhalant device which creates smoke or vapor cannot be used anywhere other than designated smoking zones, as noted on the UWEC website.
+Students may not possess tobacco/nicotine products under the age of 21 in the residence halls.